 An ObjectConstraint is a specialization of a Classifier where there are no new ownedAttributes that do not subset or redefine an inherited attribute.

-The Classifier stereotyped by an ObjectConstraint must participate in exactly one Generalization relationship which must be stereotyped by the Constrains stereotype.
+The Classifier stereotyped by an ObjectConstraint must participate in exactly one Generalization relationship that must be stereotyped by the Constrains stereotype.

 Diagrams